Question From Section 965 Workshop

 We received a question from our March 23, 2018 workshop discussion about Section 965 about the interplay between the new transition tax rules (IRC §965) and the Net Investment Income Tax (IRC §1411).
+We do these workshops from time to time and publish them in our Newsletter.

 There is no free lunch.
 The taxpayer will pay income tax AND Net Investment Income Tax on the income recognized because of new Section 965.